Danny Care

-Daniel Stuart Care (born 2 January 1987) is an English rugby union player who plays for Harlequins in the Premiership as a scrum-half.
+Daniel Stuart Care (born 2 January 1987) is a former English professional rugby union player who played as a scrum-half for Premiership Rugby club Harlequins and the England national team.

-He has played for England national team since 2008 and has won 87 caps.
-He previously played for England in several youth age groups as well as England Sevens and England Saxons.

-Early career
+Early life

-Care was born in Leeds, West Yorkshire, England.
-He first played rugby union at age 6, with his local club in Leeds, West Park Bramhope RUFC (now called West Park Leeds RUFC), although his first love was football.
-At age 11 he was invited to join the Academy at Sheffield Wednesday Football Club which meant giving up club rugby union although he was able to continue playing the game at Prince Henry's Grammar School in Otley.
+Care was born in Leeds, West Yorkshire.
+He first played rugby union at age 6, with his local club in Leeds, West Park Bramhope RUFC (now called West Park Leeds RUFC).
+At age 11 he was invited to join the Academy at Sheffield Wednesday Football Club which meant giving up club rugby union although he continued playing the game at Prince Henry's Grammar School, Otley.

 He helped Prince Henry's win the Under-13 Yorkshire Cup in 2000 but he missed almost all of the next season recovering from a broken leg sustained in a school game.

-The following season he was forced to choose between football and rugby union and he asked Sheffield Wednesday to release him from his Academy contract so that he could concentrate on rugby union, by the end of the season he had been selected for Yorkshire Schools' Under-15's.This was his first taste of representative rugby which included a man-of-the-match performance in the Roses game against Lancashire at Pontefract.
-In May 2002 he was part of the West Yorkshire team that won the inaugural Under-15 National 10-a-side Festival with the final being played in the Commonwealth Games stadium in Manchester.

-Further honours followed next season with selection for Yorkshire and the North of England before making his debut for England Schools' Under-16s against Wales at Neath in April 2003.
-By now Care had resumed club rugby union with Otley and the season also brought another Yorkshire Cup success at Under-16's with Prince Henry's.
+The following season he was released from Sheffield Wednesday academy, and could concentrate on rugby union.
+By the end of the season he had been selected for Yorkshire Schools' Under-15's.
+The next season he was also selected for Yorkshire and the North of England before making his debut for England Schools' Under-16s against Wales at Neath in April 2003.
+Care had resumed club rugby union with Otley and the season also brought another Yorkshire Cup success at Under-16's with Prince Henry's.

-Care's progress led to an invitation to join the Leeds Tykes Academy at the start of the 2003–04 season – a season which ended with Tykes winning the National Under-19 Colts Cup and Care being named as Tykes' Players' Young Player of the Year.
-At school level Care spent the season playing at fly-half and helped Prince Henry's to success in the Under-18 Yorkshire Cup and a famous victory at Twickenham in the final of the Daily Mail Under-18 Vase where he scored 13 points in an 18–11 win against St Columba's College from St Albans.
-The season finished with selection for the England Clubs Under-18's squad for the Four Nations Tournament held in Belfast where he played against Ireland, Scotland and Wales.
-He also received a late call up to the replacements' bench for England Under-19s against Ireland although he was not used.
+Care joined the Leeds Tykes academy at the start of the 2003–04 season.
+Leeds won the National Under-19 Colts Cup that season and Care was named as Tykes' Players' Young Player of the Year.
+At school level Care spent the season playing at fly-half and helped Prince Henry's to win the Daily Mail Under-18 Vase at Twickenham, he scored 13 points in an 18–11 win against St Columba's College, St Albans.
+He was selected for the England Clubs Under-18's squad for the Four Nations Tournament held in Belfast where he played against Ireland, Scotland, and Wales.

+Care played 20 times for the England youth setup scoring 25 points between 2003 and 2007.
+He also played for England sevens in the 2004 youth commonwealth games in Bendigo Australia.